 Smart Trainer for Bike

 Smart trainers are quieter than a stationary bike that people might be used to, it’s even quieter than a bike on the road, so noise isn’t a concern.
-Like people in the units below and to the sides wouldn’t hear it.
+The people in the units below and to the sides wouldn’t hear it.
 Even people in the same unit in different rooms would have to really listen for it to hear it, and would likely hear me breathing heavy than the bike and trainer itself.

 Also, regardless of which of the trainers I got… The new Zwift Play controllers ($149, though on sale for $99 during the beta software period, which is still the price as of August 2024) would be a great bonus, as they help navigate the menus and other stuff without the need to have a keyboard/mouse.
 They also add steering to Zwift, and can be used for virtual shifting on trainers that allow for that, more on that in a bit.
 This is most certainly optional, but helpful in Zwift.

-• Anyhow, here are the trainers, it’d be only ONE of these.
+Anyhow, here are the trainers, it’d be only ONE of these.
 The first two are the more “affordable” ones, then going up in price with the last two.

-• Not a trainer, but the Zwift Cycling Training Mat ($80), while advertised to help reduce sound, is more to keep the sweat off the carpet or floor, though vibrations may be the main thing it dampens.
+Not a trainer, but the Zwift Cycling Training Mat ($80), while advertised to help reduce sound, is more to keep the sweat off the carpet or floor, though vibrations may be the main thing it dampens.
 This mat is 36″ x 80″ and 6 mm (nearly a 1/4″) thick.
 A larger yoga mat probably is about the same thing, and cheaper, so long as it is the same size or larger.
 One could also use puzzle exercise mats if one can find some that are wide enough.
 JetBlack Trainer Mat ($39.00) is basically the same thing for far less.
 ELITE Folding Trainer Mat One Color, One Size,Black ($48.47) is another option that is on the Amazon Wish list (one of two mats), again much cheaper than the Zwift branded one.
 So probably the JetBlack One, followed by one of the ones on the Amazon wish list.

-• A place to put the iPad or Laptop would be needed too if being used anywhere other than looking at the main computer or TV in the living room.
+A place to put the iPad or Laptop would be needed too if being used anywhere other than looking at the main computer or TV in the living room.
 There’s a Wahoo Indoor Cycling Desk ($299.99) though I’m sure any adjustable small table would be fine, and I can probably find those at Target, Home Goods, or something for far less.
 Or perhaps even better, would be a floor tablet stand, such as this ASWINN Tablet Floor Stand ($25.88), though that assumes an iPad from below.
 If I were to get a laptop, probably just a taller laptop desk from Home Goods.
 This is another area where JetBlack has a small holder, but it’s more for just holding the phone and some snacks…

-• Potentially, if I could, a vertical bike stand ($39.99), to hold the bike on the porch if I’m going to use it all again so soon that taking it back down to the storage locker would be a waste.
+Potentially, if I could, a vertical bike stand ($39.99), to hold the bike on the porch if I’m going to use it all again so soon that taking it back down to the storage locker would be a waste.

 Power Meter Pedals for the Bike